nasuni-labs/nasuni-dashboards/README.md

 ## Removing Stale Edge Appliances

-When decommissioning a Nasuni Edge Appliance, cleaning up the InfluxDB database to save disk space and remove stale data from Grafana is good.
+When decommissioning a Nasuni Edge Appliance, you can optionally clean up the InfluxDB database to save disk space and remove stale data.

 1. To remove the Nasuni Edge Appliance IP or FQDN from Telegraf, edit the telegraf.conf file.

-2. In the **[inputs.snmp]** section, update the **agents** value to remove the unwanted Edge Appliance monitor and save telegraf.conf.
+2. In the **[inputs.snmp]** section, update the **agents** value to remove the unwanted Edge Appliance hostname and save telegraf.conf.
 (Note that the last entry does not need a trailing comma.)

 3. Start/Restart the Telegraf service: